cghoffmann/mjoindices/docsrc/source/references.rst

 References and citation hints
 =============================
 The following publications are closely related to the mjoindices software package.
-Please consider citing them in published research based on the hints given below.
+Please consider citing them in published research based on the descriptions given below.

 Peer-reviewed
 -------------